-And even though they vow not to lose sleep over a temporary gig, they also can’t help but get caught up in the seasonal stress.
+- And even though it’s a temporary gig, they also can’t help but get caught up in the seasonal stress.

-Selecting your seasonal team leader via rock-paper-scissors doesn’t send a great message to the rest of your staff either.
+Selecting seasonal team leaders via rock-paper-scissors doesn’t send a great message to the rest of your staff either.
 Building cohesion between temporary agents and permanent employees is already hard enough without managers confirming the second-class status of seasonal workers.

-And finally, appointing a junior employee to this particular leadership position actually does them a disservice as well.
+And finally, appointing a junior employee to this particular leadership position can do them a disservice as well.

-Seasonal agents typically arrive with minimal industry experience, limited technical proficiency, and nearly zero product knowledge.
-That means they’ll need more attention, coaching, and correction — not less.
+Seasonal contact center employees typically arrive with minimal industry experience, limited technical proficiency, and nearly zero product knowledge.
+That means they’ll need more attention, coaching, and correction—not less.

-Combine all of this with a compressed training period and peak-season pressure, and it should be clear by now why this managerial role is best left to experienced experts.
+Combine all this with a compressed training period and peak-season pressure, and it should be clear by now why this managerial role is best left to experienced experts.
 Another perk of setting seasonal contact center employees up with senior-level managers?
 If they have a good experience, they’ll be more likely to come back in the future or recommend employees down the line.

-Some companies still imagine seasonal agents as interchangeable parts — warm bodies with winning attitudes and a willingness to jump in wherever they’re needed.
+Some companies still imagine seasonal contact center employees as interchangeable parts—warm bodies with winning attitudes and a willingness to jump in wherever they’re needed.

 But is versatility really the right goal to pursue?

-As we discussed earlier, seasonal agents pose a unique challenge.
+As we discussed earlier, seasonal contact center employees pose a unique challenge.
 They generally have less experience, less ability, and less time to make up the difference.
-So given these inherent deficits, trying to serve this audience your standard training protocol could be a serious mistake.
+So given these inherent deficits, trying to serve this audience your standard training protocol could be a costly mistake.

 The more information you overwhelm people with, the less likely they are to retain and apply any of it.
-That could leave you with a crop of timid, ineffective agents as a result.
+That could leave you with a crop of timid, ineffective seasonal contact center employees as a result.